adevrrc/adev-p2-notes/docs/adonet/workflow.md

 ### AutoNumber Type

 In most modern databases, there is a special column type that generates an automatically incremented numeric counter.
 In the Microsoft Access database, this type is called [AutoNumber](https://en.wikipedia.org/wiki/AutoNumber){: target="_blank"}.
-Columns of the [AutoNumber](https://en.wikipedia.org/wiki/AutoNumber){: target="_blank"} type are typically used for the primary key of the table, as it will generate a unique value for each new row inserted in the table.
-And that is the most important thing to remember while reading this part of the lesson.
-The unique value is **only** generated by the database when a row is inserted into the table.
+Columns of the [AutoNumber](https://en.wikipedia.org/wiki/AutoNumber){: target="_blank"} type are typically used for the primary key of the table, as it will generate a unique value for each new row inserted into the table.
+The key thing to consider, is that the unique value is **only** generated by the database when a row is inserted into the table.

 ### Inserting Rows into a DataTable